-- Full-length pregnancy pillow: These pregnancy pillows are long and provide a cushion to the entire body.
+These long pregnancy pillows provide a cushion to the entire body.
 These pillows offer comfort to the arms and legs and support the tummy.
-While this type of pillow is suitable to hug and embrace, it does not provide a significant amount of support to the back.
-Straight full-length pregnancy pillows and flexible full-length pregnancy pillows are two types of pregnancy pillows.
+While this type of pillow is suitable for hugging and embracing, it does not support the back significantly.
+Straight and flexible full-length pregnancy pillows are two types of pregnancy pillows.

 The full-length pregnancy pillows are designed to hug and cuddle.
 Unlike other pregnancy pillows, they cannot be placed under the tummy or behind the back.
 You can wrap your arms and legs around the pillow by placing your belly at the centre of the pillow.